Fall 2023 Innovation Roundtable

 Carmen Naujokat recently graduated from the BCIT BSN program in July 2023 and she is in the third cohort of students to follow the critical care learning pathway.
 She started working in a transition line in the CICU at St.Paul’s Hospital in August 2023 and will be starting the critical care specialty program in January 2024.

 Quality Improvement Project Guidance for Critical Care Nurses & Educators

 Sybil Hoiss took the stage to present on Quality Improvement and project guidance tailored for critical care nurses and educators, offering valuable insights for enhancing patient care.

-Sharon Hicken shared her remarkable presentation about using a value-based tool for prioritizing care, aptly named “Surviving Your Shift.”
-Her team developed this innovative approach during the challenging times of the COVID-19 pandemic when nurses faced unprecedented patient volumes.
+Sharon Hicken shared about using a value-based tool for prioritizing care, aptly named “Surviving Your Shift.”
+Her team developed this innovative approach in response to the COVID-19 pandemic.

 Caroline Penner delved into the topic of supporting novice critical care nurses, shedding light on effective strategies to nurture and guide the next generation of healthcare professionals.

 PICU nurses Jason Marchand and Parker Mills shared their impactful project focused on supporting pediatric safety and care across British Columbia through telephone support.